speedyburnzales/LibreELEC.tv-addon-brutefir/README.md

 ## Build the addon

-The addon is build using LibreELEC.tv build-system, so this has to be seup first.
+The addon is build using LibreELEC.tv build-system, so this has to be setup first.

 Clone LibreELEC.tv